endavis/aidevfoundry/README.md

 > **Stop switching between AI CLIs.** PuzldAI routes your tasks to the right agent automatically — or lets you orchestrate them together.

+PuzldAI is a fast, terminal-native framework for orchestrating multiple AI agents.
+It doesn't replace your AI tools—it connects them.
+Route tasks to the best agent automatically, compare responses side-by-side, chain agents in pipelines, or let them collaborate through correction, debate, and consensus.
+One CLI to rule them all.

 ---

 ## Why PuzldAI?